Now is the winter of our discontent

 Across society industrial action shows no signs of abating, least of all in the healthcare sector.
 Without Government action this will undoubtedly continue across the winter months.

 In a slightly different lens of healthcare, keepers of birds or poultry are battling 'Flockdown' - mandtory housing orders from the Department for Environment, Food & Rural Affairs and Animal and Plant Health Agency as a response to the frighteningly large spread of avian influenza across England.
-Let me tell you, my chickens are not happy about.
+Let me tell you, my chickens are not happy about it.

 Meanwile the British Army seems to be focused on advertising itself as a disaster response organisation.
 A fascinating dive into the securisation of statutory services.